-In many parts of the world May Day was marked by parents of workers, separatist, those threatened by redundancy and many other interest groups.
+Background: In many parts of the world May Day was marked by parents of workers, separatist, those threatened by redundancy and many other interest groups.
 One of the biggest demonstrations was in Iran.

 SYNOPSIS: In Teheran hundreds of thousands of rival left-wing and Islamic groups held separate demonstrations.
 There were some minor scuffles between supporters of the revolutionary leader Ayatollah Khomeini and members of the pro-Moscow Tudeh (Communist) party, but Teheran remained mainly peaceful.

 Spain saw its first May Day parades since the country became a full constitutional democracy.
 The Spanish Communist leader Santiago Carrillo, and the Socialist leader Felipe Gonzalez were prominent in a Madrid demonstration concerned mainly with unemployment and workers' right.

 Sr Carrillo told the crowd that the rally was not a threat to anyone.
 But he did demand that terrorists who he said do not have ideas but who do have guns and dangers must suffer the full weight of justice.
 He stands with the government against the use of political violence, which in recent months has become common in the Basque country.